-[Research topics] :: My main research interests are artificial intelligence and multiagent
+[Research topics] :: My main research interests are artificial

 systems, and concern various aspects of collective (and often

 distributed) decision making.
 More precisely, the topics I

 (in particular distributed mechanisms for resource allocation);